Cupped in his

 I whispered to him,

-"It’s alright Precious.
-You can let go.
-I will
+alright Precious.
+You can go.
+I’ll be OK”.

 Someone will nestle me and wait patiently.